-Executive Lead: Richard Chapman signed to Committee: Finance Committee reviewed ionale for risk rating (and any change in score):
+- Rationale for risk rating (and any change in score):

-tify underlying system position, current and forward-looking not yet clear what resources will be made available to the byshire health economy.

-not yet clear whether the Derbyshire health economy will be lired to operate to organisational or system control totals. system does not currently have a functional efficiency gramme or agreed structures to implement such a programme.
+Identify underlying system position, current and forward-looking - It is not yet clear what resources will be made available to the Derbyshire health economy. - It is not yet clear whether the Derbyshire health economy will be required to operate to organisational or system control totals. - The system does not currently have a functional efficiency programme or agreed structures to implement such a programme.

-nk to Derby and Derbyshire Risk Register 11,30
+Link to Derby and Derbyshire Risk Register 11,30